amr080/docs-template/docs/developer/liquidity-pools/api/index.md

 ### REQUEST_ID

-_Requests for Centrifuge pool are non-transferable and all have ID = 0_
+_Requests for XFT pool are non-transferable and all have ID = 0_

 ```solidity
 uint256 constant REQUEST_ID = 0;